dgroomes/jshell-playground/basic/README.md

 # basic

-This sub-project shows how to start a `jshell` (the JShell command-line tool) session with your own application source code.
+This sub-project shows how to start a `jshell` (the JShell command-line tool) session that's loaded with your own application source code.
 It is beginner friendly!

 ### Instructions